|Nutrition Facts (per serving)|

-Cherry-flavored vinegar could hardly be easier to make.
-While you can use whole or chopped cherries to make this, We find that the bits of cherry fruit that cling to the pits contain ample cherry to flavor the vinegar.
-That said, only use whole, uncracked cherry pits if you decide to go this route (cherry pits have trace amounts of cyanide inside and you wouldn't want poison in your vinegar!).
+Cherry-flavored vinegar couldn't be easier to make.
+While you can use whole or chopped cherries, we find that the bits of cherry fruit that cling to the pits contain ample cherry to flavor the vinegar.
+That said, only use whole, uncracked cherry pits if you decide to go this route.
+Cherry pits have trace amounts of cyanide inside and you wouldn't want poison in your vinegar!

 What to do with it when you're done?
 Use it to make a wonderfully delicious homemade vinaigrette for a lovely summer salad.
 Or, we've been known to use cherry vinegar to flavor iced tea or sparkling water, adding sugar to taste.

-- 1/2 cup pitted, chopped cherries or 1 cup fresh, whole and uncracked cherry pits*
+1/2 cup cherries, pitted and chopped, or 1 cup fresh whole lightly crushed cherries with uncracked cherry pits

 2 cups apple cider vinegar, or white wine vinegar